Working papers

 with Jamie Coen (Imperial College)

-The composition of the mutual fund industry changes through entry and exit over the business cycle.
-Entrants may on average be higher quality than exiting funds (“cleansing”), but they have no returns history and so investors have less precise beliefs about their ability (“information loss”).
-I quantify this trade-off by setting out and structurally estimating a model in which rational investors form and update beliefs about competing mutual funds with entry and exit.
-I find that the net effect of this firm turnover on welfare is negative in the short-term, but turns positive as the effect of information loss decays.
+Financial crises lead to entry and exit, and so change the composition of the mutual fund industry: entrants may be higher quality than exiting funds (a cleansing effect that improves aggregate surplus), but they have no returns history and so investors have less precise beliefs about their ability (an information loss effect that harms surplus).
+I quantify this trade-off by setting out and structurally estimating a model of investor learning and fund turnover.
+I find that crises have negative persistent effects in the short-term as information loss dominates cleansing, but this reverses over time as the information loss channel decays.

 A Structural Model of Liquidity in Over-the-Counter Markets